 Once you have added the code to your site, you need to confirm your analytics dashboard is receiving data.

 Go to Admin -> properties -> Tracking code.

 Look for the status near the top of the page.

 Hopefully you will see a message saying “receiving traffic”.
 If you do not, click the send test traffic button.
 If your code is installed correctly you should see 1 active user appear.

 If it still isn’t receiving data after sending test traffic verify the code you posted is exactly the same as provided and you haven’t missed out the <script></script> tags.

-Once your code installation is verified you will need to set up your analytics.
-I will shortly have a masterclass to show you how to do this.
+Once your code installation is verified you will need to configure your analytics account.

 SHARING IS CARING